-Reducing water use to support NPS's goals to address climate change.
+Reducing water use to address climate change in parks.

 It is our responsibility to preserve fresh water — a vital limited resource that preserves park ecosystems — while reaping the simultaneous benefits of reduction in energy use from water treatment and transport.
 Potable water, also known as drinking water, has gone through treatment to remove chemicals and contaminants that make it safe to use.
 Potable water can be used for drinking, cooking, and is what comes out of faucets and toilets.
 This water must go through rounds of treatment to make it safe, which requires substantial amounts of energy.